muthash/we-connect-flask-backend/README.md

 # WeConnect

-This is an API for WeConnect, a platform that brings businesses and individuals together.
+This is WeConnect API, a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to:

 - Register for an account
-- Login into registered account
+- Log in to your registered account
 - Reset forgotten password
 - Change password
 - Delete user account
 - Register, Update and Delete a Business
 - View all Businesses
-- View single Business
+- View a single Business
 - Write Reviews on a business
-- View all Reviews to a business
+- View all Reviews for a business
 - Search and filter businesses

 ## Prerequisites